 Northern Soul, so-called because of its roots in the North of England, had, since the mid-60s become more than a scene, more than just a preference for a certain type of American Soul music.

 Northern Soul was and still is, a community, a place where working-class kids could find a much release from the daily grind of life in the grim north of 1970s England.

 Everything was about the weekend, the music, the all-night dancing and Wigan Casino was the absolute jewel in the crown.

+Even without the casino now, at least the development of online casinos like 666casino saved them from the enjoyment of gambling.
 We all know how the closing of a favoured venue feels, but to many of these people, at this time, to see the Casino all-nighters end after 8 years represented the end of the sense of freedom, an end to the simple, weekly joyous celebration of obscure, stomping black US soul music.

 To these people, Northern Soul was truly the soul of the north.

 And the music.
 The music was fast, frenetic soul, driven by a huge driving beat, and was a step away from the more commercially successful Motown sound to be found in the charts.

 Lovers of Northern Soul sought out lesser-known artists on smaller regional US labels such as New York’s Okeh or Golden World Records in Detroit, DJs would compete to find the next big floor filler, the next lost classic.

 Record sellers would set up at the all nighters, giving the hordes of breathless celebrants a chance to expand their 7 inch collections.

 The all-nighters were first and foremost about dancing.
 There was no alcohol available, so fuelled only by adrenaline and cheap speed, they came to dance, and only to dance.